Comparatives ESL Games, Activities and Worksheets

 ESL Comparative Correlative Worksheet - Grammar Exercises: Matching, Rewriting Sentence, Writing Short Answers - Speaking Game: Forming Sentences - Pair Work - Upper-intermediate (B2) - 25 minutes

 This detailed correlative comparisons worksheet helps students practice comparative correlative constructions.
 Students start by matching comparative correlative clauses together.
 Next, students rewrite conditional sentences using comparative correlative constructions.
 After that, students answer questions using short comparative correlative constructions with 'the better' to show their preference.
-Lastly, in pairs, students take it in turns to choose a topic and make The ... the constructions about the topic until one of them fails to make a correlative comparison.
+Lastly, in pairs, students choose a topic and take turns making The ... the constructions about the topic until one of them fails to make a correlative comparison.
 The winning student scores a point.
-The student with the most points wins the game.
+The student with the most points at the end of the game wins.

 Comparative Correlative Worksheet Preview